 1. Printed and Physical Holdings

-2. Electronic books, journals and databases
+2. Online books, journals and databases

 3. Items scanned as part of the Oxford Google Books Project

-4. Oxford Research Archive (ORA)
+4. Oxford University Research Archive (ORA)

 'All Libraries/Collections' searches research papers and theses by members of the University of Oxford, which have been deposited in the Oxford Research Archive.

 The Articles option searches for journal articles and papers drawn from these sources: